 The Shire of Dandaragan's economy is relatively small and focused around the traditional industries of beef cattle, sheep, rock lobster, broadacre farming as well as tourism and mining.
 Combined, these sectors make up more than half of the local economy.
 More recently, the construction of renewable energy projects in the Shire has also provided a considerable economic boost.
+These export-orientated industries have been a strength for the Shire, outperforming the State average in terms of employment growth, harnessing the Shire's locational advantages.
 While the Shire demonstrates diversity across these sectors, it is also very reliant upon them, which makes the local economy susceptible to various shocks (i.e. changes in prices, drought, bushfire, pandemics).
 The strong reliance on tourism also means that the economy in Cervantes and Jurien Bay is very seasonal.

 The population of the Shire is also small (3,266 in 2019) and spread across four main towns (Badgingarra, Cervantes, Dandaragan and Jurien Bay).
 Population growth across the Shire has slowed dramatically over the last decade, averaging just 0.2% per year.
 The population is also older than the State average and ageing at a faster rate than the State.
 The lack of population growth and the ageing population will have implications for the local economy and community.
 The population is expected to grow around 1% per year until 2031, however, based on the previous ten years, new catalysts will be required in order to achieve this future population growth.
+Prior to the onset of COVID-19, the Shire has a low level of unemployment and high employment self-sufficiency levels, indicating good access to local employment opportunities.
+Future growth in the working age population will need to be catalysed by industry growth or new industry that attracts new residents to the region.